Kitchen Remodel Cost Estimator

-- Quite a few customers reported that they wish they had a fuller idea of whether or not they would need an expert’s help.
+- • Quite a few customers reported that they wish they had a better idea of whether or not they would need an expert's help.
 Many felt that it would have been best to spend more time evaluating the scope of their project beforehand.

-- Still others said they regretted not having really examined their list of "wants" more carefully.
-While it’s important to prioritize needs over wants, you may find it’s just as important to add a few extra amenities to really personalize your new kitchen.
+- • Others said they regretted not having thoroughly examined their list of "wants" more carefully.
+While it's important to prioritize needs over wants, you may find that it's just as important to add a few extra amenities to really personalize your new kitchen.

 In the end, your kitchen renovation will be an important and rewarding investment; you won't just see the dividends in terms of added value, but you'll also be improving your own quality of life.
 After all, you and your family spend a great deal of time in this space.
 It's important to be confident that you've achieved the correct equilibrium between managing your budget and getting optimal functionality.
 If you manage to do that, you'll see an immediate return on your investment.